Pizzalilla/IoTBay/README.md

 # IoTBay
 Introduction To Software Development Project

 The Main Branch has all the files needed for the application to run.
-It also has the lab.zip file which was the First draft and then it was edited by Kartikay to make the final version.

 In Order to run the project, download the lab folder with all the files.
 1. Open the terminal and run "mvn package"